 Azure Cost Management empowers organizations to monitor cloud spend, drive organizational accountabilities, and optimize cloud efficiency so they can accelerate future cloud investments with confidence.

 IBM Turbonomic Application Resource Management (ARM) software is used by customers to assure application performance while eliminating inefficiencies by dynamically resourcing applications across hybrid and multicloud environments.
 Turbonomic customers report an average 33% reduction in cloud and infrastructure waste without impacting application performance, and return-on-investment of 471% over three years.

 Ready to take a closer look?
 Request a demo today.

-Azure Cost Management is ranked 4th in Cloud Cost Management with 7 reviews while IBM Turbonomic is ranked 1st in Cloud Cost Management with 20 reviews.
-Azure Cost Management is rated 8.4, while IBM Turbonomic is rated 9.0.
+Azure Cost Management is ranked 4th in Cloud Cost Management with 9 reviews while IBM Turbonomic is ranked 1st in Cloud Cost Management with 14 reviews.
+Azure Cost Management is rated 8.2, while IBM Turbonomic is rated 8.8.
 The top reviewer of Azure Cost Management writes "It helps us analyze the data on service usage and optimize spending, but it could use more automation".
-On the other hand, the top reviewer of IBM Turbonomic writes "Helps us optimize cloud operations, reducing our cloud costs".
+On the other hand, the top reviewer of IBM Turbonomic writes "Provides recommendations whether workloads should be scaled up or down".
 Azure Cost Management is most compared with AWS Savings Plans, CloudHealth, Datadog, Cloudability and Amazon CloudWatch, whereas IBM Turbonomic is most compared with VMware Aria Operations, CloudHealth, Cisco Intersight, Densify and VMware vSphere.
 See our Azure Cost Management vs. IBM Turbonomic report.